Without effective, strategic user onboarding, here’s what happens:

 User onboarding best practices to engage your users from the start #

 To help you achieve the goal of turning new users into fully engaged customers who’ve adopted your product into their lives, we’ve put together six best practices for user onboarding.
 Let's get into more details for each.

 1. Know your customer and their needs #

-Sift Science has identified their ideal user's two biggest motivations: fighting fraud and stopping bad users.
+In the example above, we see that Sift Science has identified its ideal user's two biggest motivations: fighting fraud and stopping bad users.
 This onboarding modal reassures the user that they're in the right place, and reminds them of the product's value.

 Why do your customers need your product?

-If you don’t know the big “why” for existing users then you can’t master the onboarding for new users.
-Conduct customer surveys to understand what customers really get from the product, and build your user onboarding experience around that value.
+If you don’t know the big “why” for existing users, then you can’t master the onboarding for new users.
+Conduct product surveys to understand what customers really get from the product, and build your user onboarding experience around that value.